nulljcd/verletSoftBody/README.md

 # verletSoftBody
 A simple verlet soft body physics demo.
+Download the code, and mess with the parameters, and make you own softbodies.